saberland/saber/website/pages/docs/static-folder.md

 You can create a folder named `static` at the root of your project or your theme directory.
 Every file you put into that folder will be copied into the `public` folder.
 E.g. if you add a file named `sun.jpg` to the static folder, it’ll be copied to `public/sun.jpg`

+### Adding Favicon to your Saber site

+The static folder can also contain your site's `favicon.ico`.
+When your site is rendered, like all assets inside the `static` folder, it will also be copied to the `public/` folder.
+The favicon can also be manipulated per component by [setting it in the `head` property](https://saber.land/docs/manipulating-head.html#customize-ltheadgt-per-component) on a given page.

 ### Referencing your static asset

 You can reference assets from the `static` folder in your code with absolute path, i.e. starting with a slash `/`.